RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you're using an operating system with a case-sensitive file system like Linux, then you also need to rename every file inside the `data` directory to lowercase characters.
 This includes also the file extensions.

-Copy the following directories from the Ikemon GO directory to the game directory:
+Copy the following directories from the Ikemen GO directory to the game directory:

 * data
 * external